martinasiskova131/HW/README.md

     row["similarity_mw"] = abs(row["mean_mw"]["self"] - row["mean_mw"]["other"])
     return row

- Thereafter, in order to find the day with the minimal lambda distance (to minimize disimilarities) from the list created by the aforementioned process,, the following code is used:
+ Thereafter, in order to find the day with the minimal lambda distance (to minimize disimilarities) from the list created by the aforementioned process, the following code is used:

     'similarity_index = similarity.index(min(similarity))'